epfl-mobots/WinterClusterModelling/README.md

-# WinterClusterModelling
+# Introduction
+Winter Cluster Modelling: an agent-based model to model honeybee cluster movements and thermal gradients.
+Based on [1] and further developed to include shivering [2] with the goal of testing winter cluster transitions as observed by [3].

-Winter Cluster Modelling: Semester project carried out during the Spring 2023 semester by Louise Genoud, under the supervision of Dr Rob Mills and Cyril Monette.
+Model initated as an EPFL semester project carried out by Louise Genoud (Spring 2023), under the supervision of Dr Rob Mills and Cyril Monette.
+The model was further developed by Clara Wetzel in another EPFL semester project (Fall 2024).

-## Structure and description
+# Structure and description
 The up-to-date version of the project is on the __explore__ branch.
 The __main__ branch is an out-of-date version of the Sumpter & Broomhead model replication, and the other branches are tests.

 The file structure is the following :